Frequently Asked Questions

-Use the form under the 'Contact Me' tab to submit your question.
+Use the form HERE to submit your question.
 While I may not be able to answer your question personally, I regularly post my readers' questions with my answers and resources here as well as in my blog posts.
 Look for a reply to address your question here soon!

 13 How can essential oils be used in the remediation process?

-I am using the protocols and recommendations of Dr. Edward Close, PhD.
-P.E., who I also consult with regularly.
+I am using the protocols and recommendations of Dr. Edward Close, Ph.D.
+P.E., whom I also consult with regularly.
 His research is based on Young Living oils only, so that is what I have followed.
-Details such as oils, diffusers, timings, settings, spaces and types of mold are important, according to the research.
+Details such as oils, diffusers, timings, settings, spaces, and types of mold are important, according to the research.
 The research is available online through www.naturesmoldrx.com.
 I have a wholesale account with YL, (which is the way to get the best prices).

-If you need individual help, I offer consulting on Dr. Close’s protocol.
-For those who are new to YL, I offer consulting at no charge to those who register for a wholesale account using my enroller/sponsor number - #3243004, since I will earn a residual on purchases.
+If you need individual help, I offer to consult on Dr. Close’s protocol.
+For those who are new to YL, I offer to consult at no charge to those who register for a wholesale account using my enroller/sponsor number - #3243004, since I will earn a residual on purchases.
 Know that there is no additional fee to you, as the same residual is paid to anyone you purchase through.
 Buy oils in association with someone who can help!
-I’m happy to discuss by phone.
+I’m happy to discuss this by phone.
 Just send me a note and I’ll call you back!

 14 Young Living Membership Questions: